-Farmer: Mauricio Portillo Trial location: Huexca, Morelos, Mexico Transplanting date: February 12, 2014
+Research organization: Quimica Lucava Trial location: Huexca, Morelos, Mexico Variety: unknown Transplanting date: February 12, 2014

 Experimental design: A tomato field was divided into an untreated control area and a Vitazyme treated area, to evaluate the effect of this product on tomato fruit yield.
 A transplant and two foliar applications were made.